PEI Broadband Fund for Residents

 • Breakdown of each cost,

-• Total cost of proposed project,
+• Total cost of the proposed project, and

-• Expected internet service.
+• Expected internet service (internet speed).

-How do I apply and/or make a claim?
+How do I make a claim?

-• If you did not pay the invoice, submit the ISP invoice outlining:
+• If you did not pay the invoice, submit the ISP invoice outlining;

 • Itemization of equipment used on the project;